pR0Ps/grafana-trackmap-panel/README.md

 Installation
 ------------
-To use this plugin, clone it into Grafana's plugin directory (you can find this path in Grafana's logs when it starts up), and build it.
+To use the latest version of this plugin, clone it into Grafana's plugin directory (you can find this path in Grafana's logs when it starts up) and run `git checkout releases`.
+You should now be able to select the "TrackMap" panel when adding a new panel to a Grafana dashboard.
+To use a specific version run something like `git checkout v2.0.0`.

+To use an unreleased version of the plugin or do development, you will need to manually build it from source.

-To build, [install npm](https://www.npmjs.com/get-npm) and run the following commands in the plugin's directory:
+To build, [install npm](https://www.npmjs.com/get-npm), check out the master branch (or the commit you want to build) and run the following commands in the plugin's directory:
 ```
 npm install
 npm run build
 ```

-After building, you should now be able to select the "TrackMap" panel when adding a new panel to a Grafana dashboard.
+This will build the currently checked out source into the `dist` folder for Grafana to use.

 Configuration
 -------------